 Dr. McGee is a member of several professional societies and has many interests but one of his primary focuses remains community engagement and education.
 He has been tapped as an expert in the field of gastroenterology and

 served as a presenter or speaker to many groups and on numerous platforms.
 He currently serves as President of “Arkansas Cash for Kindness” which is a 501c3 non-profit organization that inspires kindness and compassion by highlighting various

 Dr. McGee is married to Lara Blume-McGee, founder of the non-profit “ALS in Wonderland Foundation” which benefits those living with ALS in Arkansas.
 They have 4 children: Leyla and 3 year old triplets (Leia, Elle, and Brison).

 Dr. Stephen A. Ziller, III, M.D.

 Dr. Ziller graduated from the University of Cincinnati in Cincinnati, Ohio, and completed his GI fellowship training at the University of Arkansas for Medical Sciences.
-Dr. Ziller is board certified in Gastroenterology.
+Dr. Ziller is board certified in Internal Medicine and Gastroenterology.